Refervesco/agentic-engineering-notes/README.md

 Read it: [context-diet.md](./context-diet.md)

 ## ⚙️ The system behind it: HAS
+An orchestrator-free architecture for AI coding agents.

-The diet is one move inside a larger system I am building and testing in the open: multiple independent coding agents working one codebase with no orchestrator, coordinating through durable shared state and explicit written rules instead of messaging each other.
+The diet is one move inside a larger system I am building and testing in the open: multiple independent coding agents working one codebase with no orchestrator.
+Instead of a planner agent coordinating the others, coordination lives in durable shared state and a written constitution, with the human as final arbiter, so no single agent becomes the point of failure for knowledge.
 I call it HAS (Holacratic Agentic System).

 Two ideas do the heavy lifting: